RickofManc/vv-pizzas/README.md

 ## About

 Vera's Vegan Pizzas is a popular South Manchester based food truck.
 The popularity of this delicious "can't believe it's vegan" pizza often leads to long wait times to order.
-Whilst most customers are happy to wait, Vera feels she is losing customers before they order due to the phone ordering system.
-There is a single point of contact to place orders via phone, and if this is frequently engaged, some customers will order elsewhere.
+Whilst most customers are happy to wait, Vera feels she is losing customers before they order due to the current phone ordering method.
+There is a single point of contact to place orders via phone, and if this is frequently engaged, some customers order elsewhere.

 ***